Gastroenterologist and Internal Medicine Residency Director Amy S. Oxentenko, M.D., discussing a case with fellows

 - Up to 24 gastroenterology Clinical Scholar Track positions as well as up to 6 National Institutes of Health-Sponsored Track positions

-- More than 2,780 residents, fellows, and predoctoral students at Mayo Clinic Rochester.
+- More than 3,900 residents, fellows and students within the Mayo Clinic education community

-- On a typical day, approximately 5,700 patients receive care at Mayo Clinic Rochester.
+- On a typical day, approximately 5,700 patients receive care at Mayo Clinic's campus in Rochester, Minnesota.

 - Approximately 80 percent of patients are from Minnesota, Iowa or Wisconsin.